-Now that your children are grown, you’ve satisfied your role as a mother.
-Of course, you will always be a mother, and that means you’ll feel compelled to do some things, but it’s nothing to the extent of when they were younger.
-And even though you are a grandmother, this role comes with different expectations, which is why you are now allowed to take time for yourself.
+If your children are grown, you’ve satisfied your role as a mother.
+Of course, you will always be a mother.
+And being a mom means you’ll want to provide support when needed, but nothing to the extent of when the kids were young.
+And even though you are a grandmother, this role comes with different expectations, which is why you are allowed to take time for yourself.

-Yes, your grandchildren may expect to see you.
-However, they want to see you when you are happy to see them.
-They want their grandmother who is completely present with them, not thinking about what else needs to be done or how desperately she wants to be at home.
+Yes, your grandchildren may want to see you, but they want a grandmother who is completely present with them, not thinking about what else needs to be done or how desperately she wants to be at home.
 You are not giving them what they want when you force yourself to spend time with your grandchildren.

-What do you do when they say, “Aaaawwww…but we want you to come”?
-Since they don’t comprehend the adult need for time alone, telling children in a language they understand will be much more helpful.
+There may be times when you feel pressured to take care of others.
+For example, a grandchild may tell you they want you to stay longer, but sticking to your schedule is important.
+Since children don’t comprehend the adult need for time alone, telling them in a language they understand can help.
 Something like, “Just like sometimes you like to play alone, grandma needs to play alone for a little bit.”
-Following that up with the next time they can expect to see you will make them much more accepting.